PauseAI/pauseai-website/src/posts/urgency.md

 ## Compounding exponential growth

 AI models require algorithms, data, and chips.
-Each of these components is rapidly improving due to huge investments in AI - .
+Each of these component is rapidly improving due to huge investments in AI.
 The improvements in each of these components are _compounding_, leading to exponential growth in AI capabilities.

 - **More chips**.
 ChatGPT was trained on [10.000](https://www.fierceelectronics.com/sensors/chatgpt-runs-10k-nvidia-training-gpus-potential-thousands-more) specialized chips.
 Meta has [announced](https://www.datacenterdynamics.com/en/news/meta-to-operate-600000-gpus-by-year-end/) that they will have 600.000 next-gen chips to train their next AI models this year.
 - **Faster chips**.
 Every year chips get faster due to new architectures and lithography innovations.
 The chips that Meta is using are 10x faster than the chips used for ChatGPT.
 We're also seeing highly specialized hardware like the Groq chips, which are [13x faster](https://mezha.media/en/2024/02/22/groq-s-new-ai-chip-offers-to-increase-chatgpt-speed-by-13-times/) than the competition.
 On a longer timeline, [ternary architectures](https://arxiv.org/pdf/2402.17764.pdf) or [photonic chips](https://www.nature.com/articles/s41566-024-01394-2) could make chips even faster.
 - **More data**.
 GPT3 was trained on [45TB](https://community.openai.com/t/what-is-the-size-of-the-training-set-for-gpt-3/360896) of text, GPT4 used about 20x as much.
-AI companies are starting to use video data, audio data and even generating synthetic data to train these models.
+AI companies are now also using [massive amounts of video data](https://www.404media.co/nvidia-ai-scraping-foundational-model-cosmos-project/), audio data and they are even [generating synthetic data to train these models](https://arxiv.org/pdf/2401.10020).
+Earlier the idea of using synthetic data for training was considered impossible due to model collapse, but [recent advances](https://arxiv.org/abs/2406.07515) are showing that preventing model collapse is possible.
 - **Better data**.
 The "Textbooks are all you need" paper [showed](https://arxiv.org/abs/2306.11644) that using high-quality synthetic data can drastically improve model performance, even if far less data and compute is used.
 - **Better algorithms**.
 The Transformer architecture enabled the current LLM revolution.
 New architectures can enable similar capability jumps.
 The Mamba model, for example, is [showing](https://arxiv.org/abs/2312.00752) 5x faster throughput.
 - **Better runtimes**.
 Agentic runtimes, Retrieval Augmented Generation or even simply clever prompting (through [Graph of Thought](https://arxiv.org/abs/2305.16582), for example) can have a huge impact on the capabilities of these models.